Problems with Lithium Batteries in Boats

 Common Types Used in Boats

-In marine applications, lithium iron phosphate (LiFePO4) batteries are often preferred due to their enhanced safety profile and thermal stability compared to other lithium-ion chemistries.
-However, other types, such as lithium nickel manganese cobalt oxide (NMC), are also used for their higher energy density, despite having a higher risk of thermal runaway.
+In marine applications, lithium iron phosphate (LiFePO4) batteries are widely preferred due to their stable thermal characteristics and improved safety profile.
+However, other chemistries such as NMC (nickel manganese cobalt) are also used in certain cases where higher energy density is required, despite presenting greater thermal management challenges.

 3. Main Problems with Lithium Batteries in Boats